 Monthly Members Meetings

 While some branches have members’ meetings on a set day of each month or week, these tend to have a home for their branch activities.
 ASinGB is without its own building.
-We are experimenting with doing our monthly meetings online with video conferencing.
-Here is the announcement:
+We host meetings as we can arrange a venue and its activity or lecture.
+Check our newsletter.

 Study Groups provide a community-life-filled friendly environment for which to work together with others towards gaining insights from Spiritual Science.
 Boston is rich in institutions of higher learning.
 The presence of the many world-famous colleges and universities in and around Boston is both an opportunity and a challenge.
 People from all over the world come to study in our area and we must assume that many would be open to Anthroposophy and the study of Spiritual Science.